satish8482/frontendcode-gulp/README.md

 What I have done ?

-I have written the code in gulpfile.js file.
+1.I have written the code in gulpfile.js file.
-  I have minified the index.html and style.css using gulp minify You can see the result files in folder in destination and post css
+2.I have minified the index.html and style.css using gulp minify 3.You can see the result files in folder in destination and post css.
+4.Also done linting with all js file present in the folder.